azampagl/kohana-compress/README.md

 	'root' => DOCROOT,

-Where is the "root" of your system.
+Where is the "root" of your system?
 This should rarely be changed.
-This is used to help make the return output string relative so you can use it directly in html::* functions.
+This is used to help make the return output string relative so you can use it directly in kohana's html helper.

-	'dir'=> DOCROOT.'media/cache',
+	'dir' => DOCROOT.'media/cache',

 Where should the out files be stored?
+The location of this folder needs to be open to the public so anyone browsing your site can access it.

 	'lifetime' => 25200,

-How long should the out cache of the module last?
-This really only comes into play if the environment is Kohana::DEVELOPMENT (refer to the code for details).
+How long should the cache of the module last?
+This really only comes into play if the environment is NOT Kohana::PRODUCTION (refer to the code for details).

-	'compressor'=> 'yui',
+	'compressor' => 'yui',

-Compressor to use.
+Which compressor to use?
+YUI is able to compress javascript and stylesheet files, so it is used by default (and is the only one implemented in the module).

 Usage
 ---------------------

-A typical use case would be to provide the media files you that need to be compressed and a output file will be generated for you.
+A typical use case would be to provide the media files that you need to be compressed and a output file will be generated for you.

 		$result = Media::instance()->javascripts(array('media/js/jquery.js', 'media/js/jquery.ui.js', 'media/js/my-scripts.js'));
 		html::script($result);